 Rosemary has also represented clients on issues of regulatory takings, including takings initiated by wetland regulation and zoning.

-B.A.
-Magna Cum Laude, English, University of Utah and Newcomb College, Tulane University, New Orleans, Louisiana., 1969
+• B.A., Magna Cum Laude, English, University of Utah and Newcomb College, Tulane University, New Orleans, La., 1969

 Publications & Presentations

 • Author, "Prior Appropriation Water Law,” Utah Water Law Conference, February 2020

 • Author, "Federal Reserved Water Rights,” Utah Water Law Conference, October 2017